robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingUserKeywords.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Similarly as library keywords, also user keywords can return
 values.
-Return values are defined with the :opt:`[Return]`
+Typically return values are defined with the :opt:`[Return]`
+setting, but it is also possible to use BuiltIn_ keywords
+:name:`Return From Keyword` and :name:`Return From Keyword If`.
-setting.
-The values can then be `assigned to variables`__ in test
+Regardless how values are returned, they can be `assigned to variables`__
-cases or other user keywords.
+in test cases and in other user keywords.

 __ `Return values from keywords`_

+Using :opt:`[Return]` setting
+'''''''''''''''''''''''''''''

-In a typical case, a user keyword returns one value and it can be set
+The most common case is that  a user keyword returns one value and it is
-to a scalar variable.
-This is done by having the return value in the
+assigned to a scalar variable.
+When using the :opt:`[Return]` setting, this is
-next cell after the :opt:`[Return]` setting.
-User keywords can
+done by having the return value in the next cell after the setting.

-also return several values, which can then be assigned into several
+User keywords can also return several values, which can then be assigned into
-scalar variables at once, to a list variable, or to scalar variables
+several scalar variables at once, to a list variable, or to scalar variables
 and a list variable.
 Several values can be returned simply by
-specifying those values in different cells after the
+specifying those values in different cells after the :opt:`[Return]` setting.
-:opt:`[Return]` setting.

-.. table:: User keywords returning values
+.. table:: User keywords returning values using :opt:`[Return]` setting
    :class: example

    ================  ============  ===================  ===================  ===================